 The PFS can be installed within a network, in which case the execution of switching points will only occur at server level.
-If a standby server is available, it will process the switching point list appropriately, but will however not execute any of the switching points it contains.
-Process synchronisation is carried out according to the system's time.
+If a standby server is available, it will process the switching point list accordingly, but will not however execute any of the switching points it contains.
+Process synchronization is carried out according to the system's time.

-The way in which the PFS reacts when changing from the standby to the server can be configured.
-The problem with such changes is that the standby server cannot tell when the last switching process from the server took place.
-This is why the setting Reject SB switch (accessible by successively selecting Properties, Time change in the Production & Facility Scheduler) was designed.
+The way in which the PFS reacts when changing from the standby to the server can be configured accordingly.
+The problem with such changes is that the standby server cannot determine with certainty when the last switching process from the (previous) primary server took place.
+For this, in the Time switch dialog in the Production & Facility Scheduler, the Reject SB switch option was envisaged.

-Reject switching points When switching points are cancelled, the process continues onwards from the current position in the standby server.
+Parameter Description Reject switching points When switching points are cancelled, the process continues onwards from the current position in the standby server.
 This can imply that a number of switching points may not be executed.
-Recalculate switching points Switching points are recalculated on the basis of the current time -30 seconds, and their execution then begins immediately.
-This can imply that a number of switching points may be executed twice.
+Recalculate switching Switching points are recalculated on the basis of the current time -30 seconds, and their execution then begins immediately.
+This can imply that a number of

+Parameter Description points switching points may be executed twice.

-When the server once again becomes available on the network and the standby server switches over to it, the server is synchronised using the current PFS data.
+When the server once again becomes available on the network and the standby server switches over to it, the server is synchronized using the current PFS data.
 This ensures that the execution of the switching points continues seamlessly.

-Server Executes switching points.
+Parameter Description Server Executes switching points.
 Saves the current PFS configuration.
-Rejects changes made by clients (without confirmation) if the configuration changes have not been saved.
-Client Does not ensure any switching point execution.
-Project data can be edited.
-Receives notification whenever project data items have been changed following external changes made to the project.
-Triggering time points for user events are always defined according to the client's system time.
-Standby As long as the standby server is the client Reaction in the event of a changeover can be configured.
-Saves the current PFS configuration.
+Unsaved project configurations on the server are discarded if a more recent project backup is saved by a client.
+Client ▶ Does not ensure any switching point execution. ▶ Project data can be edited.
+If project data is amended by a project change by other clients, this is visualized on the client with a notice.
+Trigger time points for user events are always defined according to the client's system time.
+Standby The standby server acts the same as the client.
+Note: If the standby server becomes the primary server, it acts as a server accordingly.
+The behavior for the process of upgrading can be configured. ► Saves the current PFS configuration.